MicrosoftDocs/minecraft-creator/creator/TestDocs/GameTestBuildYourFirstGameTest.md

 // Registration Code for our test GameTest.register("StarterTests", "simpleMobTest", simpleMobTest)
         .maxTicks(410)
-        .structureName("StarterTests:mediumglass");
-        /* use the mediumglass.mcstructure file */
+        .structureName("startertests:mediumglass"); /* use the mediumglass.mcstructure file */
 ```

 This line of code establishes a new test called `simpleMobTest` within the `StarterTests` test group.
 It adds an additional parameter (`maxTicks`) that expresses this test may take 410 ticks (20.5 seconds) to run.
-Finally, the GameTest specifies a MCStructure (`Startertests:mediumglass`).
-By convention, this causes Minecraft to use an MCStructure file at `/structures/StarterTests/mediumglass.mcstructure` within your behavior pack folder.
+Finally, the GameTest specifies a MCStructure (`startertests:mediumglass`).
+By convention, this causes Minecraft to use an MCStructure file at `/structures/startertests/mediumglass.mcstructure` within your behavior pack folder.

 The rest of the JavaScript uses the GameTest Helper class to actually express the test within a `simpleMobTest` function.